-Johnstons of Elgin has been a family run business between the Johnston and Harrison families for over 200 years, producing cashmere, tweed and fine woollen goods by the banks of the river Lossie.
+Johnstons of Elgin has been a family-run business between the Johnston and Harrison families for over 200 years, producing cashmere, tweed and fine woollen goods by the banks of the river Lossie.

 Raw fibres are gathered from far-flung places like Mongolia, Peru and Afghanistan.
 These are brought to Elgin, where the only remaining working weaving mill in Scotland goes through many processes to create beautiful clothing and homewares.
 There is also a sister mill in Hawick, in the Scottish Borders.
-The below video gives a great introduction into the Johnstons of Elgin story.
+The below video gives a great introduction to the Johnstons of Elgin story.

 Based on the banks of the River Lossie, mill tours take place at both sites, and you can see the entire manufacturing process (with over 30 separate processes) with one of the tour guides.
-The first stage is the dyeing process, where there’s over 6500 shades in the Johnstons colour library.
+The first stage is the dyeing process, where there are over 6500 shades in the Johnstons colour library.